tldoan/tldoan.github.io/_pages/about.md

 About me
 ======
-I am a Staff Applied Research Scientist at Snorkel AI, leveraging generative models for dataset generation & captions in the retail industry context.
+I am a Staff Applied Research Scientist at Snorkel AI, working with Vision Large Language Models (VLLMs) for Composed Image Retrieval in the context of online retail.
+My second area of focus revolves around leveraging LLMs for synthetic dataset generation.

-Prior to that I was a research scientist at Bosch, where I focus on addressing Open-World problems such as Object Detection and Segmentation within the context of self-driving scenes.
-Additionally, I specialize in multimodal (Vision-Language) representation learning for lifelong learning
+Prior to that, I was a Research Scientist at Bosch, where I focused on addressing Open-World problems such as Object Detection and Segmentation within the context of self-driving scenes.
+Additionally, I specialized in multimodal (Vision-Language) representation learning for lifelong learning.

 Before joining Bosch, I was a postdoctoral researcher at [Mila](https://mila.quebec/en/) under the supervision of [Joelle Pineau](https://www.cs.mcgill.ca/~jpineau/).
 My research during this period centered on two key streams: developing a theoretical understanding of Catastrophic Forgetting and exploring the application of self-supervised learning in Reinforcement Learning.